LuisMB09/vartools/README.md

 - **Porcentaje**: The percentage value of risk.
 - **Cash**: The risk in monetary terms.

-**Note:** Utilize this function when you have the number of shares of each stock instead of the weights.
+**Note:** Utilize this function when you have the number of shares of each stock instead of the weights, also `n_stocks` and `stocks` must coincide in lenght and order.

 ### `var_forex(data, positions, conf, long, currencies)`